Shoot & Share 2019

 Our image that placed in the Top 10% was also one that Pete took:

 I am so incredibly proud of his talent and unique eye.
-Just in the time I have known him (10 years!), Pete’s growth has been exponential and he teaches me.
-As I recently shared on instagram (check out the accompanying image Pete took here that has since placed in the Shoot & Share Photo Contest), “Photography has always been my (Em's) baby.
+Just in the time I have known him (10 years!), Pete’s growth has been exponential, and he teaches me.
+As I recently shared on Instagram (check out the accompanying image Pete took here that has since placed in the Shoot & Share Photo Contest), “Photography has always been my (Em's) baby.
 Pete came along and, to be honest, my passion frustrated him sometimes.
 Understandably so.
-If I go to someplace I have never been before (especially overseas), I feel naked without the camera.
+If I go to some place I have never been before (especially overseas), I feel naked without the camera.
 I always rationalise the situation by stating that we may never visit x place again (we both favour new adventures as opposed to reliving fond memories).
-Also, I don't want to rely on my longterm memory.
+Also, I don't want to rely on my long-term memory.
 Photography had to either be shelved under an individual hobby category (with me being more mindful of his feelings and compromising somewhat) or Pete would jump in the photography world, too.
 This is some straight fire he shot recently.
 I am learning from him. <3“.

 Lastly, two more of Pete’s shots for good measure… yep, I am loud & proud ;):